MapleBloom/NewsPaper/README.md

 - Two different ways to register and log in: full and via e-mail/social account.
 - Add users to different groups via admin and registration.
 Exclusive permissions via admin and user upgrade.
 - Check user permissions at views and templates.
+<p> </p>

+- Registration with confirmation.
+- Sending e-mails by signals, by schedule.
+- Dynamic permissions.
+- Allauth library to sign in and log in.

 **Practice to**